nileshpagar/movie-ticket-booking/readme.md

 # GIC Cinemas Booking System

-Welcome to the GIC Cinemas Booking System.
+Welcome to the  Cinemas Booking System.
 This document provides a comprehensive guide to help you understand, build, and run the project locally.

 ## Overview

-The GIC Cinemas Booking System is designed to facilitate the booking of cinema tickets through a simple and intuitive interface.
+The  Cinemas Booking System is designed to facilitate the booking of cinema tickets through a simple and intuitive interface.
 Built with Java and Spring Boot, and managed with Maven, this project encapsulates the core functionalities needed for managing cinema bookings.

 ### Class Diagram